Jerry Grafstein: International affairs

 In July 2007, Grafstein was elected vice president of the Organization for Security and Co-Operation in Europe (OSCE) Parliamentary Assembly, the world's largest parliamentary organization dedicated to human rights, democratic rights, economic security and co-operation (after he had served as its treasurer for six years), and served as president of the Liberal, Democratic Reform Group there for a decade.
 He served as vice chair and chair of the Standing Committee on Economic Affairs, Science, Technology and the Environment.
 He served on the OSCE election monitoring missions throughout Eastern Europe and, more recently, in Georgia, Ukraine and Montenegro, and on resolving "frozen foreign conflicts."
 He co-sponsored numerous resolutions condemning racism and antisemitism at the OSCE PA and in the Parliament of Canada.

 Grafstein co-chaired Middle East Economic Partnership forums held throughout Europe and across the Mediterranean.
 In September 2008 he co-hosted the first OSCEPA meeting held in Toronto.
 Highlights included the Georgian Crisis and a Mediterranean Forum, which he co-chaired.

 He served on many Parliamentary Friendship Groups in Europe (east and west), Asia, North Africa and South America.
 In the fall of 2007, he was elected vice president of the Canada-Pakistan Parliamentary Friendship Group.
 In 2009, he was elected vice chairman of the Canadian Armenian Parliamentary Friendship Group.
 He served as a member of the International Political Committee for Co-existence between Muslims and Jews.
 In April 2009, Grafstein helped organize a counter-conference in New York City in the follow-up UN Human Rights Conference on Durban, held in Geneva, to combat antisemitism and lectured on the topic across Europe, Canada, and the United States.
 He co-sponsored numerous successful resolutions at the OSCE PA meetings across Western and Eastern Europe against racism and antisemitism.
 In May 2009, while he was a senator, he helped organize and was a keynote speaker at the OSCE PA Economic Conference in Dublin, Ireland.

 Grafstein served as a member of Canada/Germany Atlantik-Brücke for over a decade.

-He is currently first vice-president of the International Council of Jewish Parliamentarians.
+He was the first vice-president of the International Council of Jewish Parliamentarians.